 Speaking to the mother of one of the students I realised that we had made a mistake by not recognising that the two students were missing or that they were knocking on the door.
 As none of the tutors knew that this had happened they were not able to inform me and as manager I was also left unaware.
 In speaking with the mother she had raised a very good point, we did not have a roll call and could not identify missing students.
 So I rallied a staff member to support and we started our brainstorming and problem solving.

-My business IT solutions guy developed an online roll call prototype.
-The intention was for staff to conduct roll call within 15 minutes of the start of class.
+One of my staff developed an online roll call prototype.
+Staff would conduct roll call within 15 minutes of the start of class.
 In submitting the online roll call, the system would then automatically send an SMS to the parent of the absent student.
 We tested the prototype with two classes during the Christmas holiday program.
 We made a few refinements and then implemented across our 28 classes in the following term.
 We had to fix a few bugs along the way but now we have a system that works.

-We had one incident where a parent was expecting their son to be in coding class but had received an SMS from us notifying her of her son’s absence from class.
+One incident where a parent was expecting their son to be in coding class but had received an SMS from us notifying her of her son’s absence from class.
 She called me to confirm that the SMS was correct, indeed it was.
 She then called around and later found out that her son forgot he had coding class that afternoon and caught the bus home.
 It was all good in the end and she was very grateful for having been notified early that her son was not present in class.
+This is a perfect example: problems are an opportunity.

 Solution/Strength: breadth of experience